Digital Printing on Fabric: Fabric Printing Made Simple

 You can print your design on exactly the amount of fabric you need.
 And as you’re already printing using this type of ink, this method is very sustainable.
 Additionally, as you are printing the design you need, there is no compromise on design.
 You can also buy mass-produced fabrics.

-We spoke about the print heads being close to the fabric during this type of printing.
+We discussed the print heads being close to the fabric during this type of printing.
 Because of this, you need to be careful that you order the right fabric.

 Remember, those that contain numerous loose threads don’t react well to the digital method.
 This is because the threads could damage the heads if they came into contact with them.